-There are many things that I absolutely love about Indiana Beach.
+I love many things about Indiana Beach.
 Unlike larger parks, where the crowds and chaos exhaust you, Indiana Beach is laid back and relaxing.
 I so appreciate their smoke-free atmosphere and the music piped over the intercoms is always family friendly.
 As we rode the sky chairs (Skyride?), I was singing along with "Hey Jude," and "Yesterday."

-This year did seem to be far more expensive.
-Ticket prices have increased and it just didn't seem like you got as much bang for your buck.
+This year seemed far more expensive.
+Ticket prices have increased, and you don't get as much bang for your buck.
 We have always enjoyed going one afternoon, playing games and looking around, then staying overnight in a local hotel and returning for a full day of rides and the water park.
 I think next year, we will just drive up for one day.

-The littler boys didn't seem to appreciate the idea of splitting the two days up into games and rides.
+The littler boys don't appreciate splitting the two days up into games and rides.
 The first evening, they wanted to ride rides.
-We decided to look into the cost of a mere train ride for the four of us (Bryce had gone off with his friend to play games).
-You practically had to pick me up off the floor when they told us it would be $8 PER PERSON for a train ride. $32 just to ride the train around the amusement park one time.
+We looked into the cost of a mere train ride for the four of us (Bryce had gone off with his friend to play games).
+You practically had to pick me up off the floor when they said it would be $8 PER PERSON for a train ride. $32 just to ride the train around the amusement park one time.
 You've got to be kidding.

 Needless to say, we waited and enjoyed all the rides the next day, when we purchased the wristbands.
-Trevor enjoyed riding the Corn Ball Express roller coaster this year and Sean knocked my socks off when he fell in love with the Falling Star ride .
-He would get off and run around, ahead of me, to get back in line to ride it again.
+Trevor enjoyed riding the Corn Ball Express roller coaster this year and Sean amazed me when he fell in love with the Falling Star ride .
+He would get off, run around ahead of me, and get back in line to ride it again.
 What a little daredevil!

 Trevor talks about Indiana Beach all year round.
 This year, he kept inviting all the other kids in his preschool class to go with him to Indiana Beach.
 He must be their biggest fan.
-As we headed home, he was asking if we could go again this summer.
-They do offer a season pass now, and when the younger boys are a little bit older, I might actually consider that (although, I would want to pack healthy lunches - since there seemed to be even fewer healthy options this year).
+As we headed home, he asked if we could go again this summer.
+They offer a season pass now, and when the younger boys are older, I might consider that (although, I would want to pack healthy lunches - since there were even fewer healthy options this year).

 For Sean's cake, he requested a Jolly Roger cake.
 I had recently picked up a Jolly Roger flag for a quarter at a garage sale and both boys fell in love with it (they are fixated on skulls these days).

-The cake didn't turn out as well as I'd hoped, but my boys made me feel so much better when they raved about it.
-Of course, I see all the things that didn't go as I had planned, they just see a cool cake.
-I was thrilled that Sean liked it so much.
+The cake didn't turn out as I'd hoped, but my boys made me feel so much better when they raved about it.
+I see all the things that didn't go as planned, while they just see a cool cake.
+It thrilled me that Sean liked it so much.

-Here are my perceived flaws: I used the frozen butter cream transfer process that I had learned on Amber's blog, only I didn't want to attempt to make black icing.
-For one thing, it never truly gets black enough and ends up looking like a dull grey.
-For another thing, it just seemed easier to use chocolate store-bought icing for the dark background and homemade butter cream for the skull and crossbones and words.
+Here are my perceived flaws: I used the frozen butter cream transfer process I learned on Amber's blog, only I didn't want to attempt to make black icing.
+For one thing, it never gets black enough and ends up looking like a dull gray.
+For another thing, it seemed easier to use chocolate store-bought icing for the dark background and homemade butter cream for the skull and crossbones and words.

 The transfer ended up being larger than the top of the cake, so the word happy curved over the edge of the top of the cake.
 Plus, I didn't get it centered very well.
-Then, when I went to remove the top piece of waxed paper from the frozen frosting, it would not come off.
-Apparently, the chocolate icing is far more sticky, even when frozen, than the butter cream.
-I did get the waxed paper off, but in the process, I pulled apart some of the bits of the skull.
-I suppose it just makes the skull look a bit more brittle, as skulls are.
+When I went to pull the top piece of waxed paper from the frozen frosting, it would not come off.
+Apparently, the chocolate icing is stickier, even when frozen, than the butter cream.
+While removing the waxed paper, I pulled apart some bits of the skull.
+I suppose it makes the skull look more brittle, as skulls are.

-I, personally, didn't like the mix of flavors with the chocolate and the butter cream together.
+Personally, I didn't care for the mix of flavors with the chocolate and the butter cream together.
 I encountered this with Trevor's dinosaur cake, so this shouldn't have surprised me (or I shouldn't have repeated the mistake).
 But, John thought the cake was delicious.
 As for the boys, they only seem to lick the frosting off and barely nibble at the cake.

 I can't believe Sean is already 3-1/2.
-The time goes so quickly, while at the same time inching by on days when they are mischievous or cranky.
+The time evaporates, but inches by on days when they are mischievous or cranky.
 He thinks he is one of the big boys now.
-He tries to read, just like Trevor and he tries to talk "like a teenager," just like Bryce.
+He tries to read, like Trevor, and he tries to talk "like a teenager," like Bryce.
 I don't mind the reading, but I could do without the teenage talk from the mouth of a preschooler.
 I say, "Argh, clean up your mouth, little boy, or ye'll be walkin' the plank!"

 3 comments: